ga-wdi-lessons/react-native-intro/Readme.md

 ## Learning Objectives

 - Explain the problem React Native solves and its approach to solving it
-- Build an IOS app with React Native
+- Build an iOS app with React Native
 - Utilize `Text`, `View`, `ListView`, `Image`, and `TextInput` components to construct native screens
 - Explain how to style components in a React Native application

 ## Framing

 React Native is like React, but it uses native components instead of web components as building blocks.
 React Native does not aim to be a cross platform, write-once run-anywhere, tool.
 It is aiming to be learn-once write-anywhere.
 An important distinction to make.
 This lesson only covers iOS development, but once you’ve learned the concepts here you could port that knowledge into creating an Android app very quickly.

+**Q**: What do we mean by native components?

 ## Getting Started